‘Dancing With The Stars’ Fans Want Judges To Take Over Contestant Voting

 After the backlash that ensued from Bones’ victory, Dancing with the Stars announced the show would take a year hiatus from their two seasons-a-year schedule and would retool several key points that needed to be addressed in regards to voting as the show moved forward.

-This season the series rid itself of overnight voting and instead, instilled new live voting where viewers on the East Coast and Central Time could vote in real-time while West Coast viewers could vote for their favorites three hours earlier, but before they actually had a chance to view the competitors in action.
-Voting closes ten minutes before the show announces it live eliminations.
+This season, the series rid itself of overnight voting, and instead instilled new live voting where viewers on Eastern and Central Time could vote in real-time, while West Coast viewers could vote for their favorites three hours earlier but before they actually had a chance to view the competitors in action.
+Voting closes 10 minutes before the show announces live eliminations.

-DWTS also empowered the judges Carrie Ann Inaba, Len Goodman, and Bruno Tonioli to save one dancer from the bottom two, but that process won’t work if voters continue to push forward their favorites and the more competent dancers with fewer viewer votes during that time period could potentially be eliminated.
+DWTS also empowered the judges Carrie Ann Inaba, Len Goodman, and Bruno Tonioli to save one dancer from the bottom two, but that process won’t work if voters continue to push forward their favorites.
+The more competent dancers with fewer viewer votes during that time period could potentially be eliminated.

 Dancing with the Stars airs Mondays at 8 p.m.
 EST on ABC.